 - Exercise 2 – drawing a mouse brain – participants use jpeg file showing a section through a mouse brain as a guide to draw their own image.

-- During in-person or remote sessions, participants are then encouraged to work on images and figures that would be relevant for their own research, with Gill on-hand to provide one-to-one guidance.
+- During in-person or remote sessions, participants are then encouraged to work on images and figures that would be relevant for their own research, with Gill there to provide one-to-one guidance.
 For online learning, videos of Gill demonstrating the two exercises are available for viewing.
 In all cases, participants are provided with ten pdf guides, written by Gill, that provide detailed, step-by-step instructions on all of the Adobe Illustrator functionality used in the exercises, together with a 1-page pdf file of Illustrator ‘tips’.

 Organising this workshop was such a great idea!
 I think it fills an important gap in the training available to PhD students.
 Without it, it would have taken me forever to get to grips with Adobe Illustrator.
 Or I would have just stuck with PowerPoint forever …Feedback from a participant in a training session at KCL Health Faculties